Brook Hall (Virginia)

 Brook Hall is a historic home located at Glade Spring, Washington County, Virginia.
-It was built about 1830, and is a large two-story, five bay, "T" plan, Federal style brick dwelling.
+It was built about 1830, and is a large two-story, five-bay, "T" plan, Federal style brick dwelling.
 The house has a four-bay, two-story brick wing.
 The interior retains spectacular carved woodwork as well as very early, possibly original, paint on woodgrained doors and marbled mantels and baseboards.
 Also on the property is a contributing spring house.

 It was listed on the National Register of Historic Places in 1997.
+It is currently for sell.